bhardwajRahul/USB-WiFi/home/USB_Ports.md

 - There are problematic USB 3 hub chips and problematic USB drivers.

 - When in doubt, if you have a USB 2 port, give it a try.
-USB 2 is simply more stable than USB 3 and in most cases, it is fast enough for many use cases.
+USB 2 is simply more stable than USB 3 and in many use cases, it is fast enough.

  - Powered USB hubs and extension cables can be problematic.
 Plug the adapter directly into a port to test if this could be a problem.

 - Some USB subsystems do not provide spec power leaving you in a low